 Section 2 - Designation; Vacancies: The Board of Trustees shall have power at any time to change the members of any committee, to fill vacancies, and to discharge any committee.

-Section 4 - Procedure; Meetings; Quorum: Except as expressly set forth herein, the provisions set forth in Article III, Section 11 of these Bylaws governing meetings of the Board of Trustees shall apply to meetings of committees.
+Section 4 - Procedure; Meetings; Quorum: Except as expressly set forth herein, the provisions set forth in these Bylaws governing meetings of the Board of Trustees shall apply to meetings of committees.
 A majority of the whole number of the members of each committee shall constitute a quorum at any meeting thereof, and the act of a majority of those present at a meeting at which a quorum is present shall be the act of the committee.

 Section 5 – Compensation: Members of committees shall receive no compensation for their services as such, however, the Board may adopt rules for reimbursing members of committees for expenses incurred in connection with committee meetings and other activities of the Society.
 Nothing herein contained shall be construed to preclude any committee member from serving the Society in any other capacity and receiving compensation therefore, provided that the nature of such other capacity is fully disclosed to the Board.
 Such compensation shall not be excessive in amount and the services performed therefore, shall be reasonable and necessary for the furtherance of the Society’s purposes.